This page contains instructions how to file a motion and what types of motions the MCAD will consider.

 You may withdraw your Complaint for the following reasons:

 - You Reached a satisfactory Settlement with the Respondent(s)

 - You no longer intend to pursue this matter at the Commission

 - You want to Remove your Complaint to Court

 Removing Your Complaint to Court

-You may remove your case and file a "private right of action" in court up to three years from the date of the last discriminatory act, for example, termination, discipline, or harassment, or the Commission public hearing, whichever comes first.
+You may remove your case and file a "private right of action" in court up to three years from the date of the last discriminatory act, for example, termination, discipline, or harassment.

-In order to remove your case, you must first file a written complaint in court and then notify the Commission in writing that you have done so.
+In order to remove your case, you must file a written complaint in court and notify the Commission in writing that you have done so.